racinmat/PHPOgameBot/readme.md

  	- or maybe add checkbox to fly as soon as the capacity of fleet is full instead of setting the amount of resources
 - maybe add limit to probing players because probing 400 planets at once takes few hours
 - refactor waitings in fleet sending to waitForText or something like that, to speed up probes sending.
 Maybe add parameter slow, which will enable additional random waiting
-- add CommandDispatcher class.
-It will keep all the processors, so only this class will be called when any command should be processed.
-It will take processors from DI container, so registering processor to config.neon will be enough for the processor to work
 - add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
 - refactor buildings, ships and defense in to embeddable.
 And refactor researches too.
 - fleetsave on main planet.
 Fleetsave only in pauses between two enhancements